 A large number of inquiries into your credit history by potential lenders will negatively affect your score and so will having several new credit accounts opened in the last two years.

-Don’t let this factor stop you from applying for credit when you need it, just don’t go crazy and start applying for every credit card offer you receive.
+Don’t let this factor stop you from applying for credit cards when you need them, just don’t go crazy and start applying for every credit card offer you receive.
 Be careful that you don’t take on multiple store credit cards at the same time just to get a discount on your holiday shopping.

 Too much is never a good thing.

 Finally, having too much revolving credit can lower your score whereas having a good percent of your debt in installment loans can improve it.